xiaotdl/rental_property_deal_analysis/notes/booklist.md

 - The Book on Rental Property Investing, by Brandon Turner
 - The Millionaire Real Estate Investor, by Gary Keller & Jay Papasan
 - Long-Distance Real Estate Investing, by David Greene
+- The Turnkey Revolution, by Christopher D. Clothier

 ### TOREAD
 - The Book on Flipping Houses: How to Buy, Rehab, and Resell Residential Properties, by J Scott